Harmonium (film): Plot

 Eight years later, Toshio hires a new assistant, Takashi (Taiga).
 Takashi was raised by a single mother and takes some interest in the now disabled and non-verbal Hotaru, sketching her.
 Akie has become extremely protective of her daughter.
 Takashi reveals separately to Toshio and Akie that he is the illegitimate son of Yasaka, that Yasaka was a member of the yakuza, and that he wanted to be employed by Toshio based on letters Yasaka sent to his mother before he disappeared.
 After Takashi stands too close to Hotaru, Akie kicks him out of the house.
 Akie confronts Toshio about his involvement in the murder, and he admits to having helped hold the victim down while Yasaka strangled him.
 Later, Toshio receives a tip on the location of Yasaka, and Akie and Toshio take Takashi to kill him in front of his father.
 Takashi offers himself willingly, which is rejected by the pair.
 The tip turns out to be false, as the person only vaguely resembles Yasaka.
 Having reached her breaking point, Akie takes Hotaru to a bridge.
 After imagining an image of Yasaka standing on the bridge and smiling at her, Akie jumped off the bridge along with Hotaru.
 Toshio pulls an unconscious Akie out of the water, while Takashi apparently pulls Hotaru out, with both of them also unconscious along the side of the river.
 Akie regains consciousness, and a panicked Toshio tries resuscitate first Takashi, then Hotaru.
-The film ends with Toshio continuing to attempt to resuscitate Hotaru, with both her and fate and that of Takashi left ambiguous.
+The film ends with Toshio continuing to attempt to resuscitate Hotaru, with both her fate and that of Takashi left ambiguous.